THE PARISH CHURCHES of

 THURSDAY MORNING PRAYER

-in the Wesley Centre
+at 9.30am at the Wesley Centre

-listen to some reflective music and follow with engaging discussion on appointed biblical readings
+Come and join us for our Celtic Morning Prayer.
+We use liturgy from Northumbria Community, listen to some reflective music and follow with engaging discussion on appointed biblical readings as well as current affairs and life in general.
+All are welcome!

 You can also use the Celtic Prayer for your own personal time of prayer and reflection by following the liturgy and readings of the Morning Prayer from Northumbria Community.